Most commercial DVDs are encrypted with CSS (the Content Scramble System), which attempts to restrict the software that can play a DVD.

 - DVD still not playable

 - There's a chance that even after installing libdvdcss, some of your DVD's still won't play.
 One solution is to play the DVD with a media player that allows you to disable DVD menus.
 In VLC Media Player for example, when you choose to open a disc, there's an option "No DVD menus".
 You just have to enable that option before you press Play.
 Media players that lack support for DVD menus should work as well (e.g. mplayer).
+Also there's a chance that dvdcss keys generated for the movie are corrupted, the solution is to delete the folder related to the movie that you are trying to play inside the ~./dvdcss folder.

 - Jerky playback